unoti/rete-proto/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Using the web app
+If you go to localhost:3000, you get the default template, code at `default.ts`.

+If you go to `localhost:3000/?template=customization` you will be running the code at `customization.ts`.

+### Code tour
+* NodeEditor - core of the editor.
+See example initialization in default.ts.

 ## Testing
 `npm test`